 04.L'Atelier de Joel Robuchon

-Good to Know: Swap casual beachwear for tailored blazers to match the smart and elegant vibe at L'Atelier de Joel Robuchon.
+Good to Know: Lean into the smart and elegant dress code with a tailored linen blazer to match the refined French atmosphere at L'Atelier de Joel Robuchon.

 © Photo Credits: Le Toiny Restaurant